seetha023213/PRHark/README.md

  Eg: cd "c:\users\seetha\git\prhark" followed by command: mvn package This creates a jar file in your project target directory.
 Run the jar using: java -jar target/prhawk-0.0.1-SNAPSHOT.jar this should run the application.
-Access the applciation using http://localhost:8080/user/{userName}
+Access the application using http://localhost:8080/user/{userName}

 Or you can run the application from Eclipse/any java IDE pre requisites: jdk 1.8 , Eclipse/Any java IDE ,maven(if IDE doesnot come with one)